 Like HTML, CSS, and design itself, responsive design is an ever-expanding set of technologies, techniques and best practices.
 This reading list is intended to provide an overview and introduction to RWD, while understanding that the field is constantly evolving and changing.
 Checking back frequently for new links and content and resources is strongly recommended.
-(You can also follow me on Twitter to be notified of any new resource updates).

 Goals: Understand the mobile space; apply responsive methodologies and techniques to site development